Introduction to XHTML

 Who is the Right Audience for Learning XHTML?

-Anyone who is enthusiastic to learn web development can learn XHTML.
+Anyone who is enthusiastic about learning web development can learn XHTML.
 The web developers who are already using HTML4 may want to consider switching to XHTML.

 How will this Technology Help you Grow in your Career?

-As there are a lot of modern technologies are available including HTML 5, XHTML will be helpful in specific cases.
-Learning will surely beneficial for Web developers which will help them in their career growth.
+As there are many modern technologies available, including HTML 5, It will be helpful in specific cases.
+Learning will be surely beneficial for Web developers, which will help them in their career growth.